Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 close to 15 years.

-I guess I'm the longest dated.
+I guess I'm the longest dated employee.

 I think you are.

-I think I think you are.
+I think I am.

 But, I'm planning on being here